Kate Smith's 'God Bless America' Dropped By Two Major Sports Teams

 Some critics have argued that the "Darkies" song was meant to be a satire of white supremacist ideas — and it was famous enough in its day to be referenced in the Marx Brothers film Duck Soup.
 But modern-day audiences inevitably cringe at lines like: "Someone had to pick the cotton / Someone had to plant the corn / Someone had to slave and be able to sing / That's why darkies were born."

-"That's Why Darkies Were Born" was also recorded by the pioneering and revered black baritone Paul Robeson — who, in his contract for EMI between 1928 and 1939, recorded quite a few songs that many contemporary listeners will find very problematic, including "De Li'l Pickaninny's Gone To Sleep," Stephen Foster's Plantation Songs and "Poor Old Joe" (a.k.a.
+"That's Why Darkies Were Born" was also recorded by the pioneering and revered black bass-baritone Paul Robeson — who, in his contract for EMI between 1928 and 1939, recorded quite a few songs that many contemporary listeners will find very problematic, including "De Li'l Pickaninny's Gone To Sleep," Stephen Foster's Plantation Songs and "Poor Old Joe" (a.k.a.
 "Old Black Joe").